riperjack/ue4_seeker_wanted/README.md

 * Main solution is contained in SeekerComponent and WantedComponent C++ files.
 There are also small portions of BVS for simple tasks ( level blueprint, UI, changing pawn colors ).

-* In a given specification there was no mention about movement of actors.
-I allowed myself to add movement to make things more interesting.
+* I allowed myself to add movement to actors.
 I also skipped using logs to monitor all the changes since they can be observed with colors.
 Normally I discuss any specification changes in person.

 * UE4 built-in Pawn Sensing Component could be also used for this type of task.